May all beings be peaceful, may all beings be happy, may all beings be free from harm

 Nayanaponika Thera says that a person should examine which of the five hindrances are the strongest in one's personal case.
 When I first met my master, Bhante Chao Chu, he sized up my primary hindrance problem immediately -- worry and restlessness.
 His constant comment to me was, "Don't worry;" "don't worry;" "don't worry."
 It took me a long time to understand that he wasn't just saying words; he was pointing out my root hindrance to me.

-I once went on a three-day, self-meditation retreat in Miami, Missouri, near the Missouri River.
+I went on a three-day, self-meditation retreat in Miami, Missouri, last week.
 I made it an intention to be mindful of the hindrances while meditating -- particularly worry and restlessness.

 What I found interesting was that the hindrances seemed to ebb and flow in and out of one another.
 At times it became hazy as to which one of the hindrances was present.
 Anger, which is part of ill-will, seemed to become combined, or intertwined, with sense desire; then the hindrance of sloth and torpor would come to the surface, and I would start to feel like I was going to fall asleep.